FiniteLooper/unit-testing-kata/01-Intro.md

-# Testing Kata

-A kata, or code kata, is defined as an exercise in programming which helps hone your skills through practice and repetition.

-The goal of this particular kata is unit testing.
-You will be writing unit tests to support and validate the code you write.
-The goal is to validate the functionality of what the code does.
-In this exercise the particulars of how the code looks, works, and is structured is not as important.

 ## Unit Testing

 A way to validate that individual "units" of your code produce the expected results with a given set of inputs.